oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ### Auth Session {#auth-session}

-The `auth_session` is a value that the authorization server issues in order to be able to associate subsequent requests from the same client.
+The `auth_session` is a value that the authorization server issues in order to be able to associate subsequent requests from the same client instance.
 It is intended to be analogous to how a browser cookie associates multiple requests by the same browser to the authorization server.

 The `auth_session` value is completely opaque to the client, and as such the authorization server MUST adequately protect the value from inspection by the client.

 If the client has an `auth_session`, the client MUST include it in future requests to the authorization challenge endpoint.
 The client MUST store the `auth_session` beyond the issuance of the authorization code to be able to use it in future requests.

 Every response defined by this specification may include a new `auth_session` value.
 Clients MUST NOT assume that `auth_session` values are static, and MUST be prepared to update the stored `auth_session` value if one is received in a response.

+Clients SHOULD discard the `auth_session` when the user logs out of the app.

 To mitigate the risk of session hijacking, the `auth_session` SHOULD be bound to the device, and the authorization server SHOULD reject an `auth_session` if it is presented from a different device than the one it was bound to.
 One method of binding the `auth_session` to the device is described in {{auth-session-dpop}}.